What are renewable energy certificates, and how can they benefit your business?

 How much do RECs cost?

-The price of RECs has risen exponentially over the past few years from 0.42p per REGO in 2021 to around £4 per REGO in 2022.
-This is a huge increase of over 800% in 1 year.
+The price of RECs rose sharply at the beginning of the decade when prices leapt from 0.42p per REGO in 2021 to around ÂŁ4 per REGO in 2022 - an increase of over 800% in just one year.

 Is buying RECs greenwashing?

-Greenwashing is where a business promotes fake or dishonest information about its green business practices.
+Greenwashing is when a business promotes fake or dishonest information about its green business practices.
 Businesses greenwash in an attempt to boost their brand image without having to foot the costs and responsibilities of sustainable practices.

 This is a dangerous game, though, as greenwashing has the potential to really damage customer perception and company reputation if green practices are revealed to be deceptive.

-Energy suppliers buying renewable energy certificates could be seen as greenwashing as the suppliers are actively presenting a false front that they are buying green energy.
+Energy suppliers buying renewable energy certificates could be seen as greenwashing, as the suppliers are actively presenting a false front that they are buying green energy.
 This year, supplier OVO announced it would stop investing in RECs because of greenwashing concerns.

 How do you check your business electricity is definitely green?